SDXorg/pysd/docs/index.rst

 .. |DOI| image:: https://zenodo.org/badge/DOI/10.5281/zenodo.5654824.svg
    :target: https://doi.org/10.5281/zenodo.5654824

-This project is a simple library for running System Dynamics models in python, with the purpose of improving integration of Big Data and Machine Learning into the SD workflow.
+This project is a simple library for running System Dynamics models in Python, with the purpose of improving integration of Big Data and Machine Learning into the SD workflow.

 PySD translates :doc:`Vensim <structure/vensim_translation>` or